Are you looking for easy instant pot recipes? Here is the collection of vegetarian instant pot recipes that are delicious and easy to make at home.

 This Indian-style dump-and-go recipe with grain and lentils is perfect for beginners to use an Instant Pot.
 A very versatile recipe with grains, lentils, and veggies makes a nourishing meal in no time!
 You can use millets, quinoa, or rice to make this Khichari recipe.

 This yellow peas and potato curry is my version of Indian street food.
 This curry can be a wholesome meal by itself.
 Or serve this along with some naan bread.

 How to guides

 I mainly use Instant pot for batch cooking, and it is helpful for meal prep.
-These detailed guides to cook basic staples will help you prepare and make healthy food at home.
+These detailed guides to cook basic staples will help you in meal prep.

 Everyone enjoys perfect fluffy rice.
 As rice is our staple food, we eat it every day.
 See this detailed post on cooking basmati rice and various ways to flavor the rice.

 Learn how to cook and season quinoa that will not taste bland.
 Serve this quinoa with vegan spinach tofu curry or Indian dal, or make a simple salad.